Advanced Manufacturing Laboratory (AML)

 Sophisticated Equipment, Unique Materials

-The AML is part of the Livermore Valley Open Campus (LVOC)—a 110-acre open and unclassified innovation hub for stimulating collaborative projects with external partners in government, industry, and academia.
-LVOC is a joint initiative of the NNSA, LLNL, and Sandia National Laboratories.
+The AML is part of the Livermore Valley Open Campus (LVOC)—a 110-acre open and unclassified innovation hub for collaborative projects located physically outside LLNL's fence.
+This allows partners to work within Livermore boundaries without security access, facilitating collaboration and communication.

 AML Capabilities